Iron Man (2008)

 The next morning, Christine is awakened by a voice on a computer monitor.
 It's JARVIS (voice: Paul Bettany), the artificially intelligent program responsible for running Tony's house and his research lab.
 As Christine leaves the house, she's greeted by Tony's human assistant, Virginia "Pepper" Potts (Gwyneth Paltrow).
 Pepper helps Tony catch up on some business before Tony heads out to the airport where his plane awaits.
 In flight, Tony talks with Rhodey.
 Rhodey is unhappy about Tony's lax attitude, and Tony tries to get his old friend to relax.
 Before long they are drunk and leering at the flight attendants.

 Tony arrives at a military outpost in Afghanistan to demonstrate his company's latest project: the Jericho, an advanced super-missile system.
 After the demonstration, Tony gets a phone call from Obadiah and they are both pleased that the demonstration went well.
-Tony goes off with the convoy, which brings us to the convoy ambush at the start of the movie.
+Refusing to ride with Rhodey, Tony takes off in another Humvee where the ambush from the opening of the story takes place.

 Much later, Tony regains consciousness in a cave.
-His chest is hooked up to a strange device.
+On his chest is a strange device, crudely connected to a car battery.
 Another captive, Dr. Ho Yinsen (Shaun Toub), explains that he operated on Tony but was unable to remove all of the shrapnel.
-Yinsen created a device -- essentially an electromagnet powered by a car battery -- that will keep the remaining fragments from shifting and causing further damage to his heart.
+Yinsen created a device -- essentially an electromagnet -- that will keep the remaining fragments from shifting and causing further damage to his heart.
 The terrorists who captured Tony and Yinsen enter the room.
 Yinsen translates; they want Tony to build them a Jericho missile.
 Tony refuses and they torture him by dunking his head in water.

-Hours later, the terrorists, whose group is called the the Ten Rings, show off a huge stockpile of weapons -- all made by Stark Industries.
+Hours later, the terrorists, members of a group called the the Ten Rings, show off a huge stockpile of weapons -- all made by Stark Industries.
 Tony appears to give in and starts building the missile, but he has other plans.
-With Yinsen's help, and using palladium collected from his weapons, Tony constructs a tiny version of an arc reactor, streamlined from a much bigger design used at his company's headquarters.
+With Yinsen's steady doctor's hands, and using palladium collected from his weapons, Tony constructs a tiny version of an arc reactor, streamlined from a much bigger design used at his company's headquarters.
 The power output is enough to run Stark's heart for "fifty lifetimes... or something much bigger for about 15 minutes."
 It will also be enough to keep the shrapnel in Tony's heart from shifting any further and killing him.
+Yinsen tells Tony a little about himself; he lived in an Afghani village called Gulmira that was attacked by the Ten Rings.
+He doesn't know if his family is still alive.
+He also reveals that he'd met Tony years before at a conference but Tony was so drunk that night he probably doesn't remember him.

-Tony designs a way out for himself and Yinsen: an armored suit powered by the arc reactor that he will wear and use to defeat the terrorists.
+Tony is spurred and seems to have a change of heart.
+He begins to draw up plans for a weapon system, an armored suit powered by the arc reactor that he will wear and use to defeat the terrorists.
 Midway through construction, the head of the Ten Rings, Raza (Faran Tahir), arrives and threatens to torture Yinsen, angry because he thinks Stark is not working on the Jericho as they wanted.
 Tony bargains for Yinsen's life, saying he makes a good assistant.
 Raza gives them one more day to finish.

 Working furiously overnight, Tony completes his project.
 Yinsen straps Tony into the completed armored suit, telling him the way out of the cave.
 They set off a bomb inside the cell door as a distraction for the guards as Tony powers up his suit.
 Yinsen realizes that they will not have enough time.
 He grabs a gun and runs off to distract the surviving guards.